oshmen71/sql/02_activities/assignments/Assignment2.md

- Assignment 2: Design a Logical Model and Advanced SQL

-🚨 **Please review our [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md)** 🚨 for detailed instructions on how to format, branch, and submit your work.
+ Assignment 2: Design a Logical Model and Advanced SQL Please review our [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md)for detailed instructions on how to format, branch, and submit your work.
 Following these guidelines is crucial for your submissions to be evaluated correctly.

 * Submission Due Date: `August 17, 2025`